Everyone Plays a Role in Suicide Prevention

 - Showing rage or talking about seeking revenge

 If you are concerned someone is at risk for suicide:

 - Ask them if they are thinking about killing themselves (this will not put the idea in their head or make it more likely that they will attempt suicide)

 - Stay with the person (do not leave them alone)

 - Remove any firearms, alcohol, drugs or sharp objects that could be used in a suicide attempt

 - Call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255)

 - Take the person to an emergency room or seek help from a medical or mental health professional.

 Minnesota crisis resources:

-Contact Tanya Carter, Suicide Prevention Supervisor at Tanya.Carter@state.mn.usfor more information on the Suicide Prevention Program.
+Contact Tanya Carter, Suicide Prevention Supervisor at Tanya.Carter@state.mn.us for more information on the Suicide Prevention Unit.